Lingaa: Casting

 In April 2014, Shriya Saran and Samantha Ruth Prabhu were selected to play the role of Lakshmi and Bharathi.
 But later both of them were replaced due to date issues.
-Then Sonakshi Sinha confirmed her involvement in the project for the role of Bharati and Hansika Motwani was signed for the role of Lakshmi.
+Asin was considered to play Bharathi but her unavailability lead to casting Sonakshi Sinha in the role of Bharatahi.
 Then Hansika Motwani came out of the project due to her Telugu projects.
 In late April 2014, Telugu actor Jagapati Babu confirmed on his Yahoo messenger and his Yahoo mail that he was signed on for a role in the film.
-Sudeep was reported to have refused an important role in the film, but he however denied being approached for the film in the first place.
+Sudeepa was reported to have refused an important role in the film, but he however denied being approached for the film in the first place.
 Further, reports circulated again in August 2014 which strongly suggested Sudeep was a part of the cast as he was seen during the canning of the climax portions but he clarified that he wasn't offered a role in the film yet.
 Comedian Santhanam joined the team in May 2014.
 Actors Radha Ravi, Vijayakumar and R. Sundarrajan were called up to play important roles in the film.

 British actress Lauren J. Irwin was selected to appear in the pre-independence portions of the film.
 American actor, director and writer William Orendorff was selected to play a key role in the film and furthermore, confirming his involvement in the project through Twitter.
 Anushka Shetty was roped as another heroine and she joined the unit on 27 June 2014 (last schedule).
 Sonakshi Sinha, in an interview with Mumbai Mirror, said that there are two different tracks of filming scenes, and that Anushka Shetty and her will not share much screen space and was given liberty to pick up the role she felt suitable for her.
 In June 2014, actor Karunakaran was selected to play a supporting role.
 Actor Dev Gill was selected to play a secondary antagonist role.
 Director and comedian Manobala confirmed that he would appear in a small yet significant role as a train driver.
 Comedian Brahmanandam was selected to portray the role of a police officer.
 Actresses Trisha Krishnan and Nayanthara were rumored to perform an item number, but the latter's inclusion remained unconfirmed and the former denied the news saying that she was never approached.